sahib/rmlint/docs/rmlint.1.rst

     re-running rmlint on a large dataset this can greatly speed up a re-run in some cases.
 Please refer to ``--xattr-read`` for an example.

+    If you want to output unique files, please look into the ``uniques`` output formatter.

 Rarely used, miscellaneous options
 ----------------------------------